Video and Business Strategy

 Historical Consumer Behavior

 A number of records of historical consumer digital advertising behavior create a clear roadmap for predicting future advertising behavior.
-While personal information on consumer purchase history prior to the launch of a campaign is legally inaccessible, all behavior after the launch of the campaign is compiled and factored into the campaign.
+All consumer behavior after the launch of the campaign is compiled and factored into the campaign.
 Furthermore, general information about a consumer’s history, such as whether they have shopped online, interacted with digital advertising or clicked on digital ads in the past.
 Information about a consumer’s device preferences, ad type preferences and ad duration preferences are all recorded during a campaign and are used to optimize campaign performance.

-Full-funnel attribution tracking provides rich insight into consumers’ digital advertising behaviors in response to the digital advertising to which they are exposed by supplementing website data with the cross-channel consumer conversion journey.
+Full-funnel attribution tracking provides rich insight into consumers’ digital advertising behaviors by combining a combination of first and third-party data.
 Full-funnel attribution tracking reveals how many impressions it takes for each consumer to convert and where those impressions come from, how many clicks it takes each consumer to convert and where those clicks originated and finally how many channels impressed each consumer and which of those were most effective.

 Conversion Data and Business Strategy